chiguireitor/bitcoinjs-blake-lib/README.md

 ## Installation

+Not working still, but will probably will be:

-`npm install bitcoinjs-lib`
+`npm install bitcoinjs-blake-lib`

 ## Setup

 ### Node.js

-    var bitcoin = require('bitcoinjs-lib')
+    var blakecoin = require('bitcoinjs-blake-lib')

 From the repo:

-    var bitcoin = require('./src/index.js')
+    var blakecoin = require('./src/index.js')

 ### Browser

-From the repository: Compile `bitcoinjs-min.js` with the following command:
+From the repository: Compile `bitcoinjs-blake-min.js` with the following command:

     $ npm run-script compile

 From NPM:

-    $ npm -g install bitcoinjs-lib browserify uglify-js
+    $ npm -g install bitcoinjs-blake-lib browserify uglify-js
-    $ browserify -r bitcoinjs-lib -s bitcoin | uglifyjs > bitcoinjs.min.js
+    $ browserify -r bitcoinjs-blake-lib -s blakecoin | uglifyjs > bitcoinjs-blake.min.js

-After loading this file in your browser, you will be able to use the global `bitcoin` object.
+After loading this file in your browser, you will be able to use the global `blakecoin` object.

 ## Usage